+Regarding our poverty measure, total consumption expenditure per adult equivalent has a mean value of 58.92 per month (Table 1).
+Comparing the consumption expenditure for each household against a benchmark value, namely poverty line, provides an interesting feature.
 We find that percentage of households below poverty line remained the same over time, about 34% of the sample below the poverty line.
-We further assess the correlation of fragility exposure index (FEI) with poverty situation of households as shown in table A1 in the annex.
-Since we calculate FEI for the 2016 survey only, we tabulate this index across the poverty situation of households in 2014, 2015 and 2016.
-We find a significant difference of fragility index between the poor and non-poor households when both are measured in the same year namely FEI 2016 with poverty in 2016.
+4 We further assess the correlation of fragility exposure index (FEI) with poverty situation of households as shown in Table A1 (in the appendix).
+Since we calculate FEI for the 2016 survey only, we tabulate this index across the poverty situation of households in 2014, 2015, and 2016.
+We find a significant difference of fragility index between the poor and non-poor households when both are measured in the same year, namely FEI 2016 with poverty in 2016.
 This is especially significant for the FEI, the human security dimension as well as the economic inclusion dimension of fragility.
 It shows us that poor households have higher fragility index compared to their non-poor counterparts significant at 5% level.
-The fact that strong significance difference in fragility is observed for poor and non-poor households only in current years, compared to lagged poverty levels, shows that present level of poverty and vulnerability are more important to fragility instead of past levels of poverty.
+The fact that strong significance difference is observed only in current levels, compared to lagged poverty levels, shows that present level of poverty and vulnerability are more important to fragility instead of past levels of poverty.

 Our sample is dominated by male headed and married households in more than 80% of the sample with the average age of household head being 53 years.
-The average household has 6 members with the head having 8-9 years of schooling.
+The average household has six members with the head having 8-9 years of schooling.
 Most households own agricultural land where the average land size is about 0.86 hectares.
 A limited proportion of our sample households have access to agricultural services such as credit and use of irrigation.
-For instance, only about 23% have access to credit and only 27% of households use irrigation for agricultural production.
-Nevertheless, our agricultural sample households produce a variety of crops, up to 7 types of agricultural crops.
+For example, only about 23% have access to credit and only 27% of households use irrigation for agricultural production.
+Nevertheless, our agricultural sample households produce a variety of crops, up to seven types of agricultural crops.